Practical Electron Microscopy and Database

 where,

-I1(E) - I N(E) -- Intensity of the contribution of each element at an energy E.
+I1(E) - I N(E): Intensity of the contribution of each element at an energy E. They are the reference spectra corresponding to different components (e.g., different elements, chemical states, or phases).

-Such standard spectra used in the MLLS fit technique are acquired from reference specimens.
-The selection of proper references is crucial to the success of the MLLS fit method.
+In practice, such standard spectra used in the MLLS fit technique for Equation 1389a are acquired from reference specimens.
+The selection of proper references is important to the success of the MLLS fit method.
 Furthermore, for accurately quantitative analysis, spectra obtained from different valence states should be used as references.
 Therefore, MLLS depends

 on fitting a sum of reference spectra, usually a Power law background (or any background model) and one or more isolated ionization edges, to a measured spectrum.